TamasNeumer/Ph03nix-InterviewPrep/Java/Testing/Mockito.md

   //Although it is possible to verify a stubbed invocation, usually it's just redundant
   //If your code cares what get(0) returns, then something else breaks (often even before verify() gets executed).
-  //If your code doesn't care what get(0) returns, then it should not be stubbed.
-Not convinced?
-See here. verify(mockedList).get(0);
+  //If your code doesn't care what get(0) returns, then it should not be stubbed. verify(mockedList).get(0);
   ```